 Jazzing Things Up

-I feel that you could add on a few things to this delicious dessert, should you so wish.
-Add a little dark chocolate drizzle, or maybe milk chocolate if that is more your style.
+I feel that you could add a few things to this delicious dessert, should you so wish.
+Add a little dark chocolate drizzle or maybe milk chocolate if that is more your style.
 Top with a little whipped cream.
 Try freezing the pie for an even cooler summer treat.
 For some reason, as I was writing this, the idea for key lime pie s'mores popped into my head: Just add a little dark chocolate, top with marshmallows, and lightly torch.